stealthmachines/HDGL-golden-dome/README.md

 none of them are source.
 Available on request if you want the prose history rather than the code history.

-/zip/old_files.zip - contains many of the files from which the present repo is derived.

-`fabric-v0.5.zip` / `fabric-v0.2.zip`: inert snapshots, contents already
+`fabric-v0.5.zip` / `fabric-v0.2.zip` - inert snapshots, contents already
 represented by the deduplicated files above.